sanskriti800-gif/IOT/README.md

 you can add unlimited sensors around the home or outside as long as they have Wifi or some kind of IoT.

-This is a work in progress and I will be updating this repo as I build.
+This is a work in progress.

+##Contributors
+sanskriti gupta
+itasha modi
+pomit majumder